namlehoangdev/google-calendar-tracker/README.md

 1. Run `npm start` to start the development server.
 2. Open your browser and navigate to `http://localhost:3000` to view the application.
 With Google Calendar
 1. If you want to use count off function.
 Change event's title with prefix `off:`.
-See more at  `Step 3 of Installation` of [Installation](#installation)
+For more better UX install plugin at  `Step 3 of Installation` of [Installation](#installation)

 ## Build
 1. Run `npm run build` to start the development server.